thomashopkins32/HuBMAP/README.md

     - Maybe one conv net and one transformer model?
     - Maybe just use dropout
 - Scale the loss on unsure labels by setting the labeled regions to `0.5`
+- A lot more unlabeled images than labeled ones.
+Right now, I don't have any ideas for utilizing these.